 Kanelsnurrer – Norwegian Twisted Cinnamon Buns

-These kanelsnurrer, or kanelknuter, are a bit smaller than classic Norwegian cinnamon buns (kanelboller).
-They're made with a buttery cardamom dough and filled with cinnamon sugar before being twisted into a knot.
+These kanelsnurrer, or kanelknuter, are made with a buttery cardamom dough and filled with cinnamon sugar before being twisted into a knot.
 All the twists make these extra tasty, with cinnamon butter around every bend.

 Print Pin Rate